 Start by preheating the oven to 200°C Fan.
 Continue by washing and scrubbing your potatoes clean: we will make skin-on chips, so you don’t want any grit between your teeth.
 Cut the potatoes into thin chips and spread in a single layer on a large baking sheet.
 Drizzle with some oil and season with salt and pepper.
 Pop in the oven for 25-30 minutes.

-In the meantime, heat a tablespoon of oil in a frying pan.
+In the meantime, heat a tablespoon of olive oil (or melt butter) over medium heat in a large skillet.
 When hot, put your chicken breasts in it and fry for 5 minutes.
 Then flip them on the other side and fry for another 5 minutes.
 They should brown slightly but don’t need to be cooked through.

-When chicken is cooked, remove the breasts from the pan and cover with tin foil to keep warn.
+When the chicken is cooked, remove the breasts from the pan and cover them with tin foil to keep them warm.
 Leave the stock in the pan.
 Add parsley and pour in the cornflour mixture.
 Whisk to avoid lumps and keep on low heat until thickened.
 Keep warm on the lowest heat possible, stirring occasionally.
 Alternatively, take off the heat altogether and reheat just before serving.

 Drain your mozzarella and pull it apart into small pieces.
 Cut your cheddar into cubes.
 Mix both kinds of cheese together.
 When your chips are cooked, gather them into 4 small piles on the baking sheet they were cooking on.
 Scatter the cheese on top of each pile and return to the oven for 10 minutes.
 At the same time, pop your greens parcels in the oven to cook – they will take 10 minutes as well.